JAForbes/pgzx/readme.md

 Most of my scripts need to talk to the DB, and it was getting annoying manually specifying connection options in a way that would work locally and remotely at the top of every script.
 In the spirit of ZX (including commonly used things as globals).
 This package simply includes postgres.js by default and provides a few other postgres specific options (auto transations).

-I think pgfx could be the solid foundation for a basic migration system, and maybe that will come in a future package.
+I think pgfx could be a solid foundation for a basic migration system, and maybe that will come in a future package.

 ## Options